Using a Personal Loan to Pay Off Credit Card Debt

 The Takeaway

 High-interest credit card debt can be a huge financial burden.
-If a person is only able to make minimum payments on their credit cards, their debt will continue to increase, and they’ll find themselves in a vicious debt cycle.
+If you’re only able to make minimum payments on your credit cards, your debt will continue to increase, and you can find yourself in a vicious debt cycle.
 Personal loans are one potential way to end that cycle, allowing you to pay off debt in one fell swoop and hopefully replace it with a single, more manageable loan.

 Remember, however, personal loans aren’t for everyone.
-While they typically have lower interest rates than credit cards, they are still debt and should be considered carefully and used responsibly.
+While they typically have lower interest rates than credit cards, they are still debt and need to be considered carefully and used responsibly.

 FAQ